 As there was no one booked in after our slot, the lady let us carry on until we got out, we managed to escape in 1 hour 10 (10 minutes over the allowed time)!
 We were buzzing when we got out, we were really proud of our team work and couldn’t stop talking about it!

-The main reason for my trip to Krakow, was because my Mum wanted to visit Auschwitz.
-Before arriving in Krakow, I booked a tour through krakow-auschwitz.com that would give us enough time to do the tour and then get back in time for our evening flight at 9.50pm.
+The main reason for my weekend in Krakow, was because my Mum wanted to visit Auschwitz.
+Before arriving in Krakow, I booked a tour through Krakow Auschwitz that would give us enough time to do the tour and then get back in time for our evening flight at 9.50pm.
 We were picked up at our hotel in a mini bus and taken to the main Auschwitz museum first.

 As we arrived AFTER a certain time, we had to join one of the guided tours where everyone was given a head set to listen to the tour guide.
 I think this kinda ruined the experience a little as it felt like everyone was on one giant conveyor belt where we were rushed through the buildings and didn’t really have any time to read the displays.
 If you are happy to try and navigate the local transport system, I would recommend trying to get there early so you are free to wander at your own pace.